quarkslab/irma/docs/frontend/configuration.rst

     Please answer to the following questions so this script can generate the files needed by the application.
 To abort the configuration, press CTRL+D.

-    > Do you want to enable syslog logging? (experimental) (y/N) N
+    > Do you want to enable syslog logging? (experimental) (y/N)
     > What is the hostname of your mongodb server?
 [127.0.0.1]
     > What is the port used by your mongodb server?
 [27017]
+    > What is the sample storage path? [/var/irma/samples/]
-    > What is the hostname of your RabbitMQ server? [brain.irma] brain.irma
+    > What is the hostname of your RabbitMQ server? [brain.irma]
     > What is the vhost defined for the brain on your RabbitMQ server? mqbrain
-    > What is the username for this vhost on your RabbitMQ server? brain-rmq
+    > What is the username for this vhost on your RabbitMQ server? brain
-    > What is the password for this vhost on your RabbitMQ server? brain-rmq-password
+    > What is the password for this vhost on your RabbitMQ server? brain
     > What is the vhost defined for the frontend on your RabbitMQ server? mqfrontend
-    > What is the username for this vhost on your RabbitMQ server? frontend-rmq
+    > What is the username for this vhost on your RabbitMQ server? frontend
-    > What is the password for this vhost on your RabbitMQ server? frontend-rmq-password
+    > What is the password for this vhost on your RabbitMQ server? frontend
-    > What is the hostname of your FTPs server? [brain.irma] brain.irma
+    > What is the hostname of your FTPs server? [brain.irma]
-    > What is the username defined for the frontend on your FTP server? frontend-ftp
+    > What is the username defined for the frontend on your FTP server? frontend
-    > What is the password defined for the frontend on your FTP server? frontend-ftp-password
+    > What is the password defined for the frontend on your FTP server? frontend

     When finished, one can note that the ``config/frontend.ini`` file has been modified with values we typed.